razerofficial/GameMakerChromaExtension/README.md

 <a name="ScriptChromaGetKeyColorName"></a>
 **ScriptChromaGetKeyColorName**

-The helper script gets the key color to the animation frame.
+The helper script gets the key color of the animation frame.
 The animation is a string.
 The frame index is a number from 0 to the frame count.
 The key the integer of the key number.
 The color is a `COLORREF` integer.

 See [ScriptGlobals.gml](scripts/ScriptGlobals.gml) for the list of key values.